AniDev2/TinDog/README.md

 You can access the live demo of this project [here](https://anidev2.github.io/TinDog/).

-## Acknowledgments
-Special thanks to Angela Yu and the Udemy "Complete 2023 Web Development Bootcamp" for the educational inspiration behind this project.

 Feel free to explore the TinDog layout, and if you have any questions or suggestions, please don't hesitate to get in touch.